emberjs/guides/CONTRIBUTING.md

 ## Style Guide

-Before you a PR with anything but a minor fix, please familiarize yourself with this style guide so that we can ensure a high quality, consistent style of writing throughout the documentation.
+Before you open a PR with anything but a minor fix, please familiarize yourself with this style guide so that we can ensure a high quality, consistent style of writing throughout the documentation.

 - The **Guides** refers to the entire Ember Guides project.
 Here, _Guides_ is capitalized.
 - A **guide** is one page of the Guides, for example "Defining Your Routes".
 Here, _guide_ is lowercase.